-- e) Shall indicate that if the Athlete or other Person does not challenge the Results Management Authority's assertion of an anti-doping rule violation and/or violation(s) of the prohibition of participation during Ineligibility or proposed Consequences nor request a hearing within the prescribed deadline, the Results Management Authority shall be entitled to deem that the Athlete or other Person has waived their right to a hearing and admitted the anti-doping rule violation as well as accepted the Consequences set out by the Results Management Authority in the letter of charge; and - f) Shall set out any matters relating to Provisional Suspension as per Article 6 (if applicable). - g) Shall remind the Athlete or other Person of the possibility of seeking to enter into a case resolution agreement under Code Article 10.8.2, and/or provide Substantial Assistance and/or other Valuable Information and Assistance in the effort to eliminate doping in sport and obtain a suspension of Consequences under Code Article 10.7.1 or Code Article 10.7.2 respectively. - 7.2 The notice of charge notified to the Athlete or other Person shall simultaneously be notified by the Results Management Authority to the Athlete's National Anti-Doping Organization(s), International Federation and WADA and shall promptly be reported into ADAMS.
+- a) f) Shall indicate that the Athlete or other Person may be able to obtain a suspension of Consequences if they provide Substantial Assistance under Code Article 10.7.1, may admit the anti-doping rule violation(s) within twenty (20) days from receipt of the letter of charge and potentially benefit from a one-year reduction in the period of Ineligibility under Code Article 10.8.1 (if applicable) and/or seek to enter into a case resolution agreement by admitting the anti-doping rule violation(s) under Code Article 10.8.2; and - g) Shall set out any matters relating to Provisional Suspension as per Article 6 (if applicable)Shall remind the Athlete or other Person of the possibility of seeking to enter into a case resolution agreement under Code Article 10.8.2, and/or provide Substantial Assistance and/or other Valuable Information and Assistance in the effort to eliminate doping in sport and obtain a suspension of Consequences under Code Article 10.7.1 or Code Article 10.7.2 respectively. - 7.2 The notice of charge notified to the Athlete or other Person shall simultaneously be notified by the Results Management Authority to the Athlete's National Anti-Doping Organization(s), International Federation and WADA and shall promptly be reported into ADAMS.

-[Comment to Article 7.2: To the extent not already set out in the notice of charge, this notification shall contain the following information (wherever applicable): Athlete's or other Person's name, country, sport and discipline within the sport, and, for a violation of Code Article 2.1, whether the test was In-Competition or Out-of-Competition, the date of Sample collection, the analytical result reported by the Laboratory and other information as required by the International Standard for Testing, and, for any other anti-doping rule violation, the anti-doping rule(s) violated and the basis for the asserted violation(s).]
+[Comment to Article 7.2: To the extent not already set out in the notice of charge, this notification shall contain the following information (wherever applicable): Athlete's or other Person's name, country, sport and discipline within the sport, and, for a violation of Code Article 2.1, whether the test was In-Competition or Out-of-Competition, the date of Sample collection, the analytical result reported by the Laboratory and other information as required by the International Standard for Testing-and Investigations, and, for any other anti-doping rule violation, the anti-doping rule(s) violated and the basis for the asserted violation(s).]

-7.3 In the event that the Athlete or other Person either (i) admits the anti-doping rule violation and/or violation(s) of the prohibition of participation during Ineligibility and accepts the proposed Consequences as per Article 7.1 d) or (ii) is deemed to have admitted the violation and accepted the Consequences as per Article 7.1 e), the Results Management Authority shall promptly issue the decision and notify it in accordance with Article 9.

-- 7.4 If, after the Athlete or other Person has been charged, the Results Management Authority decides to withdraw the charge, it must notify the Athlete or other Person and give notice (with reasons) to the Anti-Doping Organizations with a right of appeal under Code Article 13.2.3. - 7.5 Subject to Article 7.6, in the event that the Athlete or other Person requests a hearing, the matter shall be referred to the Results Management Authority's hearing panel and be dealt with pursuant to Article 8.
+- 7.3 In the event that the Athlete or other Person either (i) admits the anti-doping rule violation and/or violation(s) of the prohibition of participation during Ineligibility and accepts the proposed Consequences as per Article 7.1 d or (ii) is deemed to have admitted the violation and accepted the Consequences as per Article 7.1 fe), the Results Management Authority shall promptly issue the decision and notify it in accordance with Article 9. - 7.4 If, after the Athlete or other Person has been charged, the Results Management Authority decides to withdraw the charge, it must notify the Athlete or other Person and give notice (with reasons) to the Anti-Doping Organizations with a right of appeal under Code Article 13.2.3. - 7.5 Subject to Article 7.6, in the event that the Athlete or other Person requests a hearing, the matter shall be referred to the Results Management Authority's hearing panel and be dealt with pursuant to Article 8.